Welcome!

 In my postdoc, I turned my attention to developing more general theory for understanding how to learn causal relationships in the sciences.
 The causal discovery problem has traditionally operated in the setting of a single domain.
 Moreover, before our paper, the setting of multiple-domains vs interventions were typically conflated.
 However, if we consider trying to learn fundamental principles mammalian brains use for decision-making, or movement, we commonly leverage data from both bonobos and humans.
 However, it is clear that not all experimentation in bonobos produce the same results when repeated in humans.
 How do we systematically leverage observations and experiments in both domains to learn shared causal structure?
 Our 2023 NeurIPS paper resolves this issue by demonstrating that interventions and domain-shifts are in fact different and proposes a theoretical characterization and an algorithm for learning causal relationships given observations and experiments arising from different environments.

-Finally, an important part of discovering robust causal relationships from data requires robust estimators that have desirable statistical properties.
+An important part of discovering robust causal relationships from data requires robust estimators that have desirable statistical properties.
 Towards this end, our work has developed variants of the famous Random Forest algorithm.
 We have developed random forests capable of manifold learning, which demonstrate significantly better performance compared to Convolutional Neural Networks when predicting surgical outcome in epilepsy patients and movement direction from human-EEG data.
 This study was published in SIAM and also released as open-source software on https://github.com/neurodata/scikit-tree.
 Furthermore, since random forests are universally consistent estimators, we leverage them to perform high-dimensional multivariate hypothesis-testing and estimation of information-theoretic quantities.
 These have been applied to study what various features of cell-free DNA are useful as an any-stage diagnostic for cancer.
 This work has been submitted and in review at Science.

 For a list of my publications, see my Google Scholar.
 If there are any publications not publicly accessible, please shoot me a message and I’m happy to share with you.